Denmark Copenhagen

 Okay, we might be a bit biased as we were both born and raised here.

-Copenhagen is quite small compared to other European capitals like Paris or London.
-The compact size makes it easy to explore the vibrant Nørrebro on the same day as taking a stroll through a romantic landscape garden in Frederiksberg and ending up in Vesterbro’s meatpacking district for a drink.
+The compact size makes it easy to explore the vibrant Nørrebro on the same day as taking a stroll through a romantic landscaped garden in Frederiksberg and ending up in Vesterbro’s meatpacking district for a drink.

 There’s so much to do and see!